paulsheridan/serialdecoderpublic/README.md

 * Docstrings are lackluster.
 Most don't follow Google spec and just provide a simple explaination for the class or method.
 * It's not pretty.
 I ran out of time to style the front end.
 It's usable, but not gorgeous.
 * I'm sure you'll find a bug or two depending how long you poke at it.
-* Since this is a public repo, it's been purged of my google account data, so it will not run locally.

 I thoroughly enjoyed implementing this project.
 It gave me the option to use technologies I'm not all that familiar with.
 Flask and GraphQL are largely new to me and I learned a lot.